 amq. by default.
 Events are published using a routing key based on the event type, and subscribers will use that key to filter their subscriptions.

-Every endpoint creates a queue with a name that is equal to the endpoint name.
-When an endpoint sends a message it sends it to a default exchange with a routing key equal to the destination endpoint name.
+Every endpoint creates a queue named after the endpoint's name.
+When an endpoint sends a message it publishes it to a default exchange with a routing key equal to the destination endpoint name.
 This makes use of RabbitMQ default exchanges to move the message to a queue with the same name.

 Every endpoint publishes an event using the